 - Students beginning at a level higher than SPAN 2160 due to placement testing must still complete 30 credits in order to receive the major.

-- In addition, the student is required to take a Writing Intensive course in the major, normally designated sections of SPAN 3420 or SPAN 3430, and must complete a minor.
+- In addition, the student is required to take a Writing Intensive course in the major, normally designated sections of SPAN 3420 or SPAN 3430.

 Below is a sample plan of study, semester by semester.
 A student's actual plan may vary based on course choices where options are available.

 |SPAN 3160 or 32801||3||Science*||3|

 |Social Science*||3||SPAN 41301||3|

 Course meets University general education and/or campus requirements

 Electives may be replaced by courses that fulfill requirements for a double/dual major or a minor.
 Please see Minor in Spanish.